Senior Gear Editor

 The search for the best sunglasses for skiing and snowboarding began with a personal journey, a search for the confluence of optimum performance and maximum steeze both on and off the mountain, because no matter how hard you charge, you gotta look good while doing so, too.
 Over the past three years, Sileo and the gear team have tested over 20 different pairs of sunglasses, taking into account style, coverage, lens technology, fit, additional features, and more, with their top picks compiled here for your perusal.
 They tested these sunglasses in a variety of settings and conditions, from the skin track and deep backcountry face shots, to crisp bluebird mornings and slushy afternoon laps in “spring ski” conditions.
 Our testing location was the wide-ranging expanse of the North American West, from the backcountry of Whistler, Canada, to the steeps of Jackson Hole, Wyoming and snow globe that was Tahoe, California during the 22/23 season.

 Editor’s Note: This article was first published in January of 2022 after extensive testing the season before, and since then has been kept updated with the latest and greatest styles to hit the market.
-In our most recent update for 2024, we added three new styles including the Smith Pursuit, Julbo Density, and Pit Viper Flip Offs, and adjusted our rankings based on these new additions and continued testing.
+In our most recent update in December of 2024, we added six new styles, and adjusted our rankings based on these new additions and continued testing.

 Ski Sunglasses Buyer’s Guide